GuenterQuast/PhyPiDAQ/README.md

 ```

-Examples of other devices like the analog-to-digital converter MCP3008, of rate measurements via the GPIO pins of the Raspberry Pi or temperature measurements with PT100 sensors and the resistance-to-digital converter MAX31865 are also contained in the configuration directory, see files `MCP3008Config.yaml`, `GPIOcount.yaml` or `MAX31865Config.yaml`, respectively.
+Examples of other devices like the analog-to-digital converter MCP3008, of rate measurements via the GPIO pins of the Raspberry Pi or temperature measurements with the 1-wire digital thermometer DS18B20 or   PT100 sensors and the resistance-to-digital converter MAX31865 are also contained in the configuration directory, see files `MCP3008Config.yaml`, `GPIOcount.yaml`, `DS18B20Config.yaml` or `MAX31865Config.yaml`, respectively.

 <div style="page-break-after: always;"></div>